-The Sunnyvale campus, leased by Apple, Inc., is recognized as one of the top American buildings and projects of the year.
+The Sunnyvale campus is recognized as one of the top American buildings and projects of the year.

 Selected by the Chicago Athenaeum Museum of Architecture and Design and the European Centre for Architecture Art Design and Urban Studies, the American Architecture Awards are the nation’s highest design honor, recognizing the best projects in the United States and abroad created by American architects, landscape architects, and urban planners.